 “I’ve heard of murder cases where you don’t know the killer, but this is the first one where you don’t even know the victim”

-Fellows and Sergeant Wilks really have their work cut out for them and the fascination is in seeing how they start with a seemingly impossible situation, but slowly and surely manage to bring together a variety of seemingly insignificant details (initials on a suitcase, a dent in a car, a scrap of paper) to get closer and closer to finding a solution – topped by a neat twist that is a genuine and welcome surprise.
-There are weaknesses though, most notably the subplot about another woman, who also has the same initials as the victim and whose name is found on a piece of paper in the house and who it transpires also passed the night with the murderer, while well embedded in the final unravelling is also just a bit too convenient and contrived.
+Fellows and Sergeant Wilks really have their work cut out for them and the fascination is in seeing how they start with an apparently impossible situation, but slowly and surely manage to bring together a variety of seemingly insignificant details (initials on a suitcase, a dent in a car, a scrap of paper) to get closer and closer to finding a solution – topped by a neat twist that is a genuine and welcome surprise.
+There are weaknesses though, most notably the subplot about another woman, who also has the same initials as the victim and whose name is found on a piece of paper in the house and who it transpires also passed the night with the murderer.
+While well embedded in the final unravelling, it is also just a bit too convenient and contrived.
 But for the most part this is an exciting and low-key investigation, simultaneously banal in its every day detail but riveting in its storytelling – a very neat trick.

 The Fred Fellows Mysteries

 - Sleep Long, My Love (1959)

 - That Night It Rained (1961)

 - Born Victim (1962)

 - Pure Poison (1966)